The 10 best small business networking groups

 1. Your local chamber of commerce

-Along with networking opportunities, many local chambers of commerce bring in guest speakers and provide mentoring opportunities at affordable rates for new business owners.
-Contact your city’s commerce department to learn more about your local chamber.
+Along with networking opportunities, many chambers of commerce bring in guest speakers and provide mentoring opportunities at affordable rates for new business owners.
+Contact your area’s chamber of commerce for more information.

-Through mentor relationships, online networks, and global networking events, Entrepreneurs’ Organization has cultivated a community of more than 10,000 business owners around the world who share knowledge and build their business networks through EO’s various programs.
-The demographics of Entrepreneurs’ Organization are vast, and each local chapter has a different set of offerings.
-Overwhelmingly, though, invested EO members cite the impact of this organization not just on their professional careers, but on their lives as a whole.
+Through mentor relationships, online networks, and global networking events, it has cultivated a community of more than 15,600 business owners around the world who share knowledge and build their business networks through EO’s various programs.

-Regardless of whether you work specifically in the marketing industry, every small business owner is involved in marketing.
-Along with the marketing education resources available from the national American Marketing Association, your local AMA chapter is a great place to form connections and learn from fellow marketers and entrepreneurs in your community.
+Along with marketing education resources available from the national American Marketing Association, your local AMA chapter is a great place to form connections and learn from fellow marketers and entrepreneurs in your community.